akuklev/akuklev.github.io/kotlin/sources/kotlin_objects.md

 }
 ```

-Now if we use `MutableAddress` as a type for a local `val`, it is automatically a local variable (never leaks the scope, can be garbage-collected as soon as the function returns).
+Now if we use `MutableAddress` as a type for a local `val`, it is automatically a local variable
+(never leaks the scope, can be garbage-collected as soon as the function returns).
 Mutable/read-only references in Rust exactly match the semantics of our borrowed/bound references, respectively.

-One can even go further and extend the definition of normal data classes to automatically generate a modal mutable variant and a deep `copy()` method:
+One can even go further and extend the definition of normal data classes to automatically generate a modal,
+mutable variant and a deep `copy()` method:
 ```kotlin
 data class User(val name: String, val posts: List<Posts>)
 // Desugars to